 Brooke’s Note: Early in my career I spent six years as a business broker based in Cambridge, Mass.
 Occasionally we’d list a laundromat for sale and run an advertisement for it in the Boston Sunday Globe.
 On Monday morning, the phone would be flying off the hook.The callers were doctors, lawyers, MBAs and engineers, in addition to recent immigrants who composed our more usual pool of buyers.
 The reason for such avid interest in owning a laundromat among professionals was that the rooms of washers and dryers were presumed to be self-operating.
+See: Why I find the term 'robo-advisor’ objectionable and unhelpful.
 But buyers who purchased these businesses on that basis were sorely disappointed and lost most of their investment.
 Turns out laundromats require tremendous attention to really hum and for machines not to get beaten up for eating quarters.
 So I come into this debate on do-it-all advisory websites with that bias about self-operation and some of Jack Waymire’s thoughts here have only fueled my skepticism.
 I also know it could be a “Dewey wins” headline.

 Several well-known venture capital firms have invested substantial sums of money in startups that believe they can revolutionize the way investors obtain financial advice.
 Their goal: to replace the traditional fee-based advice model with online services that claim do a better job for a lot less money.
 See: Betterment’s Jon Stein talks human-RIA coopetition but breathes fire about fellow online RIAs.